 Despite all that history, Palais Pallavicini might be best known for its star turn in one of cinema’s most iconic films.
 The palais played the role of Harry Lime’s apartment block and home in The Third Man.

 Various scenes take place inside and around the building, as protagonist Holly Martins tries to investigate Lime’s death on the road outside.

-(This exact perspective appears in The Third Man, when Holly Martins first reaches the palais)
+(This exact perspective appears in The Third Man, when Holly Martins first reaches the palais.
+Minus the cars and signage!)

 The palais also turned up in a more recent drama: the period detective series, Vienna Blood.
 Episode 1 of that production included a chase scene across the Pallavicini’s roof, for example.

 How to get to Palais Pallavicini

 Just follow the advice given in the Josefsplatz article to reach the square.
 It’s slap bang in the middle of the tourist hotspot for those simply enjoying Vienna’s old town, so easily found on your wanderings through the city centre.

 Address: Josefsplatz 5, 1010 Vienna | Website